These Android apps have been tracking you, even when you say stop

 What Google's doing about it

-Google said it had investigated Egelman's report and took action on some apps.
-Google declined to say how many apps it acted on or what action was taken.
-The company also declined to identify which of its policies the apps had violated.
+Google said it had investigated Egelman's report and taken action on some apps.
+It declined to say how many apps it acted on or what action was taken, or to identify which of its policies the apps had violated.
 The company said its policies allow for the collection of hardware identifiers and the Android ID for some purposes, like fraud detection, but not for the targeting of ads.

 Google also said it can enforce its policies only when Android apps send the identifiers to Google's own ad networks, such as AdMob.
 If the apps send the data to outside networks, Google says it can't monitor them for violations.